Chad Durbin: Philadelphia Phillies

 On December 20, 2007, he signed with the Philadelphia Phillies to compete for a spot in their starting rotation.
 Though he lost out to Adam Eaton for a starting spot, Durbin enjoyed a strong season out of the bullpen for the eventual World Series Champions.
 In 2009, Durbin earned the first two postseason victories of his career, as he was the winning pitcher in Game 3 of the NLDS against the Colorado Rockies and Game 5 of the NLCS against the Los Angeles Dodgers.
 The latter clinched a second straight trip to the World Series for the Phillies, where they'd lose to the New York Yankees in six games.
 Durbin spent one more season with the Phillies before rejoining the Indians as a free agent on March 1, 2011.

 Washington Nationals

 Durbin signed a minor league contract with the Washington Nationals on February 1, 2012.
 He was released from Nationals after Spring Training.

 Atlanta Braves

 He was then signed by the Atlanta Braves to a one-year contract.
 With the Braves, he posted an ERA of 3.10.

 Second Stint with Phillies

 On January 28, 2013, Durbin signed a one-year deal with the Phillies with a base salary of $1.1 million and possible incentives totaling $350,000.
 The signing did not work out; the Phillies released Durbin on May 31, 2013, following a series of poor outings during which he had an ERA of 9.00.

 Durbin retired on November 25, 2013.

 Post-playing career

 In March 2022, it was announced that Durbin would join the Phillies radio broadcast team as a part-time color analyst.
+Durbin did not return for the 2023 season.